joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 }
 ```

 Unfortunately, both of our assertions fail.
-However, unchecking “Animates” in the segue (or `push(controller, animated: false)`) gets them passing again.
+However, unchecking "Animates" in the segue (or `push(controller, animated: false)`) gets them passing again.
 What’s going on?

 The animation is happening outside the scope of the tests.
 Essentially, it’s asynchronous.
 While you might be tempted to reach for [asynchronous expectations]({% post_url 2016-02-01-testing-nsurlsession-async %}), there’s a better option.

-`RunLoop.current.run(until: Date())`, or as we called it at Pivotal Labs, “ticking the run loop.”
+`RunLoop.current.run(until: Date())`, or as we called it at Pivotal Labs, "ticking the run loop."

 This delays the test suite the slightest bit, _just_ enough to catch up with the asynchronous behavior of the animation.